Shark Island (band): 1985–1986: Name change and S'cool Buss

 In 1985, Sharks changed their name to Shark Island.
 They became the house band at Gazzari's on the Sunset Strip.
 Owner Bill Gazzari helped produce a cover of the Frank Sinatra song "New York, New York" which appeared on the band's independently released album, S'cool Buss, in 1986.
 The line-up now included Richard Black on lead vocals, Spencer "Burner" Sercombe on guitar/vocals, Walt Woodward III (ex-Rachel, Americade) on drums/vocals, Tom Rucci on bass/vocals/keyboards and Michael Guy on guitar/bass.
 Rick Derringer produced most of the album and there were 1,200 copies made (200 in a red cover and 1,000 in a turquoise color).
 "Palace of Pleasure" was the unofficial single of this album.
-The former Sharks' rhythm section, Jim Volpicelli (bass) and Dave Bishop (drums) are credited with co-writing four of the nine songs.
+The former Sharks' rhythm section,Dave Bishop (drums) are credited with co-writing four of the nine songs.

 Shark Island were able to secure a record development deal.
 They were signed by A&M Records for one year with no promise of a record contract.
 During this time, the line-up continued to shift with drummer Walt Woodward III leaving to join the Scream. and the departure of guitarist K.K.
 Martin.
 Rob Pace, from Chicago, filled in on drums during this time.
 Sercombe also did studio work with Sparks, playing guitar on the band's 1988 Interior Design album.